mozilla/active-data-recipes/README.md

 Get code coverage information for the given `path` at `rev`.
 Both arguments are required.

+## Files with Coverage

+    adr files_with_coverage

+See how many files in tree have any code coverage at all.

 ## Hours on Try

     adr hours_on_try